 Red Dead Redemption 2/Xenoblade Chronicles 2: Torna ~ The Golden Age

 Which is why we’re going to cop out here and give two games this coveted spot since they share a few key things.
-They’re both delve with the past and with characters who help shape their respective prequels into a grand narrative.
+They both delve into the past and with characters who help shape their respective prequels into a grand narrative.
 And they also take long-ass hours to complete.

 What RDR2 and Xenoblade 2: Torna pulled off here is pretty awesome: you gave a damn about all of them even if you already know ahead of time what’s going to happen to half of them.
 Whether it’s Arthur Morgan, Hosea, Dutch, and the Van der Linde gang, or the JRPGing motley crew led by Lora and Jin, both camps have well-written characters that play out as you would expect in their dire situations.